oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS;-Python-3).md

    Installed Python-3.7.10 to /home/user/.pyenv/versions/3.7.10
    ```

-4. Create a virtual environment for oppia:
+4. Create a virtual environment for oppia depending on the python version installed.
+If you have MacOS >= 12.3,

    ```console
    $ pyenv virtualenv 3.7.10 oppia